bwogit/CI_PP4_Caiman_Cove/README.md

 ### Kanban
 - GitHub Kanban was used to track all open user stories
-- Epics were created using the milestones feature
 - Backlog, In Progress, Done headings were used in the kanban

 <details><summary>Epics</summary>